lnb512/com00151m/README.md

 # Your app should now be running locally.
 Load http://localhost:3000 on your client (browser) to send request to HTTP Microservice.
 The HTTP Problem Details Response will be sent to your terminal console.

+# Use Postman API client to trigger the HTTP Microservice REST API
+Make sure you have [Postman](https://www.postman.com/downloads/) installed.
+Send a GET request to http://localhost:3000
+The response will appear thereafter.